 The history of the symbol can be traced back to medieval times when it evolved as a symbol of Christ – each of its points representing one of Christ’s wounds.
 The pentacle later came to represent a human being and this can be seen in the famous work entitled Vitruvian Man by Leonardo da Vinci which portrays a man’s body within a pentagram.

 For Pagans, the five points of the pentagram represent the four natural elements of earth, air, fire, and water plus Spirit.
 When you stand the pentagram up, it is important to always have the single point of the ‘Spirit’ at the top as a reminder that Spirit prevails over everything.
-The Pentagram is often enclosed within a circle and this represents infinity and the space around the pentagram is the natural fields of energy that surround the humans
+The Pentagram is often enclosed within a circle and this represents infinity and the space around the pentagram is the natural fields of energy that surround us.

 Hamsa (the hand of Fatima)